ferv3455/ferv3455.github.io/_learning_go/ch15-writing-tests.md

 toc: true
 ---

+> This note does not cover all sections of Chapter 15 (code coverage, fuzzing, benchmarks, and race detector).

 ## Understanding the Basics of Testing

 - Go places its tests in the same directory and package as the production code.
 They are able to access and test unexported functions and variables.